When I was running a multiple 7-figure digital marketing agency, I made many mistakes that'd I need to fix.

-In this article, you’ll learn the mistakes I’ve made and things I did right so you can have your own freelancing digital marketing success.
+In this article, you'll learn the mistakes I've made and things I did right so you can have success selling marketing services.

 Freelance Digital Marketing Job Description

 Freelance digital marketing comprises of a marketer or team of marketers using online strategies and initiatives to move defined key performance indicators (KPIs), including brand engagement, new leads, new customers acquired, lifetime customer value, and referrals.

 These freelance digital marketers aren't employees of companies.
 Instead, they're contractors who provide a defined scope of work that they executed upon often on a retainer or performance-related agreement.

 To have a successful client-freelancer relationship with a focus on media buying, it's important for your client to have existing traffic and blog content to use for content syndication.
 You also want to have a couple of freelancers working for you, including a copywriter, ad designer, and a video editor.

 A team of digital marketing specialists must work together to get landing pages converting well for a media buyer and business owners.

 Now, if as a digital marketing freelancer, you're hopping into a new company promising amazing paid acquisition results, then you're setting the wrong expectations.
 The reason is new companies have poorly defined customer personas (if any at all) and no saved audiences to leverage for remarketing and lookalike audiences.

 Content writing is one of my specialties.
 As someone who's done freelance technical writing for blog posts, I've seen the dark and the bright side.
 The dark side is blog posts and social posts can often be stopped at any point with little repercussion to a company's brand.